Extension 101 tutorial series

 - Removes the need for using a backend to store persistent per-channel and per-Extension specific information

-- Stores user IDs to call third-party APIs from your backed (if you have one)
+- Stores user IDs to call third-party APIs from your backend (if you have one)

 - Enables broadcasters to customize your Extension